15 Best Things to Do in Fairfield (CT)

 Our travel recommendations are based on our personal experiences and research, written by locals and travel experts with deep familiarity with the destination.
 When you book a hotel or tour that we link to, we may earn a commission.

-An affluent town on Connecticut’s Gold Coast, Fairfield is blessed with some alluring beaches on Long Island Sound, as well as old neighbourhoods on quaint town greens.
+An affluent town on Connecticut’s Gold Coast, Fairfield is blessed with some alluring beaches on Long Island Sound, as well as old neighborhoods on quaint town greens.

-In summer, Jennings Beach is a joyous place to while away a sunny day, visited by food trucks and organising family film screenings, normally on Friday nights.
+In summer, Jennings Beach is a joyous place to while away a sunny day.
+The shore here is visited by food trucks and there are family film screenings on Friday nights.

-Fairfield University is responsible for the Quick Center for the Arts, laying on a programme of live performances and talks by cultural luminaries.
+Fairfield University is responsible for the Quick Center for the Arts, laying on a program of live performances and talks by cultural luminaries.

 The Fairfield University Art Museum also deserves a detour for its Renaissance and Baroque art, and plaster casts of ancient sculptural masterpieces.